Khaled Mohssen

-Khaled Mohamad Mohssen (خَالِد مُحَمَّد مُحْسِن; born 10 January 1998) is a former footballer who played as a midfielder.
+Khaled Mohamad Mohssen (خالد محمد محسن; born 10 January 1998) is a former footballer who played as a midfielder.
 Born in Germany, he played for the Lebanon national team.

 Club career

 Hamburger SV

 Mohssen represented Hamburger SV at under-15, under-17, and under-19 levels.
 He made 59 appearances in the Under 19 Bundesliga, scoring six goals and providing four assists.
 Mohssen also captained the reserve team, Regionalliga side Hamburger SV II, scoring five goals in 52 games.

 Phönix Lübeck

 On 30 September 2020, Mohssen moved to newly-promoted Regionalliga side Phönix Lübeck on a free transfer.
 Due to the COVID-19 pandemic, the league was suspended in November 2020, with Mohssen only playing one league game; he left the club following the expiration of his contract in summer 2021.

 Ansar

 Mohssen joined Lebanese Premier League side Ansar on 27 November 2021.

 International career

 Born in Germany, Mohssen is of Lebanese descent.
 He made his debut for the Lebanon national team in a 3–1 friendly defeat to Bahrain on 12 November 2020.